SpekalsG3/p2p-chat/README.md

 ---

-This is a P2P chat with its own simple protocol ~~and Diffie-Hellman+RSA encryption~~ built with std Rust using only convenience libraries.
+This is a P2P node with its own custom protocol built with std Rust using only convenience libraries.

 # Limitations to pure xterm interface

 - If changing cursor horizontally `V100::GoLineUp`/`Down`/`InsertBlankLines`/`MoveWindowUp`,
 in the end it has to stay on same line bc otherwise terminal doesn't scroll (new lines are outputted but below the last shown line).